-The majority of Tonga’s electricity generators are supplied through imported fossil fuels leading to high and volatile energy prices.
+The majority of Tonga’s electricity generators are supplied through imported fossil fuels leading to high and volatile energy prices and a negative impact on the environment.
 Small rises in oil prices have a significant impact on national revenue as the government limits electricity price raises.
-Furthermore there are high transmission and distribution costs (estimated at 18%) due to poor infrastructure (primarily lines, meters, transformers).
+Furthermore there are high transmission and distribution costs (estimated at 18%) due to poor infrastructure (primarily lines, meters, transformers) and environmental costs.

-In addition Tonga is often too small for both an interest of other governments for a strategic investment and for companies to enter the market.
-Finally, there are no sufficient funds available to initiate the “solarisation of the private sector”, i.e. to motivate local families, institutions and companies to go the solar way.
+Nations like Tonga are often too small for both an interest of other governments for a strategic investment and for companies to enter the market.
+Finally, there are insufficient funds and incentives available to initiate the “solarisation of the private sector”, i.e. to motivate local families, institutions and companies to go the solar way.

-We have formed a Swiss, German and Dutch team – SIT - with Tongan family roots and experience in both Tongan government and investment activities to bundle our know how, energy and funds to set up an operation for the promotion and operation of solar energy production in the private sector on Tonga and neighboring islands in the Pacific.
+We have formed a Swiss, German and New Zealand team with Tongan family roots and experience in both Tongan government and investment activities to bundle our know how, energy and funds to set up an organisation for the promotion and operation of solar energy production in Tonga and neighbouring islands of the Pacific.